zelon88/HRCloud2/README.md

 # HRCloud2
 A WIP private Cloud Platform.

 The HRCloud2 is a personal Cloud Platform that includes all the same functionality as a standard end-user based Cloud platform.
+With HRCloud2 you can perform all your favorite bash and command line tools just by selecting checkboxes and cliking buttons, from anywhere.

 Currently HRCloud2 is a standalone web-framework that DOES REQUIRE WordPress to be installed.
 THIS IS NOT A WORDPRESS PLUGIN!!!
 WordPress is only required to create and manage user-accounts.

 HRCloud2 DOES NOT directly interact with, or add data to, a database during operation.
 All log and cache files are internally controlled.
+HRCloud2 includes a modified version of HRAI, which is still being fully ported to the HRCloud2 platform.
+When complete, HRAI will be able to load balance (under dev) it's workload between youe other HRAI nodes.

 CURRENT CORE FEATURES